raazx18/smart-library-system/README.md

 # 📚 Smart Library Management System

-Smart Library Management System is a full-stack web application built to make library operations easier for students and library users.
-The application allows users to browse books, borrow and return books, track active borrowings, and manage their reading activity through a simple and responsive interface.

-The project was developed as a practical full-stack learning project and helped me gain experience with authentication, database management, API development, and cloud deployment.
+A full-stack library management application built using React, Node.js, Express.js, and MongoDB Atlas.

+The project allows users to browse books, borrow and return books, track active borrowings, and manage their library activities through a simple and responsive interface.
+It was built as a hands-on project to strengthen my understanding of full-stack development, authentication, database management, and cloud deployment.

-## Live Demo
+## 🚀 Live Demo

-Frontend:
 https://smart-library-system-qdfa.vercel.app/books

-## Tech Stack
+## 🛠 Tech Stack

 ### Frontend
 - React.js